Phred on Your Head Show: Opening

 The show opens with a prologue explaining Phred's backstory.
 He was a mascot for a pickle company called Phantastic Pickles and lived on a pickle jar.
 One day, Phred's pickle jar rolled off of a supermarket shelf and set him free.
 He was curious about the outside world and looked for a good place to think, which led him to the dot of Noggin.com.
 There, he became Noggin's spokesperson and went from "pickle jar to TV star."

 The rest of the show centers on Phred presenting his own variety show from the head of a child.
-An unseen character named Big Voice gives Phred the name of the upcoming episode's host.
+An unseen character named Big Voice (also voiced by Doug Preis) gives Phred the name of the upcoming episode's host.
 Phred hops from head to head of different people, and when he finds the host, a stop-motion theme song plays.
 It has replaceable lyrics that change to fit in the host's name.
 Once the host has been introduced, Phred tells the Noggin crew to "pickle" the host.
 This teleports the host and Phred into Noggin.com, where they choose different Noggin programs to show.